 Energy has lagged and has always felt the heat in summer

 One of the worst-performing sectors since the election has been Energy.
 But we know that OPEC and supply and demand dynamics have a lot to do with how well Energy does in any timeframe, no matter what election has happened or what season it is.
 Having said that, energy does tend to lag even more in the summer.
 Maybe it has something to do with buying up until the driving season starts on Memorial Day and then selling afterward.
-In fairness, the volatility is not as great, but the gap between the summer month average -0.35% and the full year (0.74%) is more than a full percentage point.1
+In fairness, the volatility is not as great, but the gap between the summer month average -0.35% and the full year (0.74%) is more than a full percentage point.[1.Past performance is not indicative of future returns.]

-It will be interesting to see if Energy can buck its own poor seasonal track record as well as its recent underperformance.2
+It will be interesting to see if Energy can buck its own poor seasonal track record as well as its recent underperformance.[2.Past performance is not indicative of future returns.]

 Energy sector has been the worst performer since the election